alejandro-carstens/golastic/README.md

 # Golastic

-Golastic is meant to be a simple and intuitive programmatic query DSL implementation for elasticsearch.
-It intends to provide a convenient and fluent interface for creating and running Elasticsearch queries.
+Golastic is meant to be a simple and intuitive programmatic query DSL implementation for Elasticsearch.
+It intends to provide a convenient and fluent interface for creating and running Elasticsearch queries as well as for performing different operations on indices themselves.

+## Building Queries

+Golastic provides the following clauses: